Execuflight Hawker 700 N237WR Akron Accident: Casual Compliance

 A disturbing accident after an unstabilised approach that begs serious questions of the operator’s procedures and culture.

-On 10 November 10 2015, HS 125-700A (Hawker 700A) N237WR, operated by Fort Lauderdale based Execuflight under 14 CFR Part 135, suffered a Loss of Control In-flight (LOC-I) during a daytime Non-Precision Approach (NPA) to runway 25 at Akron Fulton International Airport (AKR), Ohio.
-See the US National Transportation Safety Board (NTSB) final report.
+On 10 November 2015, HS 125-700A (Hawker 700A) N237WR, operated by Fort Lauderdale based Execuflight under 14 CFR Part 135, suffered a Loss of Control In-flight (LOC-I) during a daytime Non-Precision Approach (NPA) to runway 25 at Akron Fulton International Airport (AKR), Ohio.
+See the US National Transportation Safety Board (NTSB) final report and the ATC audio.

 The business jet impacted a four-unit apartment building near the airport and the 2 crew and 7 passengers died.
 No one on the ground was injured.